Teurgoule

 Teurgoule is a rice pudding that is a speciality of Normandy.
 Traditionally it was popular at village festivals in Lower Normandy, and today remains a family dish.
 It consists of rice cooked in milk, sweetened with sugar, and is flavoured with cinnamon and sometimes nutmeg.
 It is baked in an earthenware terrine for several hours.
 Long cooking creates a thick, brown caramelised crust over the teurgoule.

-The name comes from the Norman language and means twist mouth, a reference to the faces supposedly pulled by someone tasting it due to the spiciness of the dish.
+The name comes from the Norman language and means 'twist mouth', a reference to the faces supposedly pulled or twisted by someone tasting it due to the spiciness of the dish.